ktateish/gottani/README.md

-# Gottani - a tool for combining Go source code into a single .go file
+# Gottani - Combine Go source into a single .go file

 ## What is Gottani